arangodb/kube-arangodb/docs/design/dashboard.md

 The deployment operator dashboard provides:

-- A status overview of all `ArangoDeployment` it controls
+- A status overview of all `ArangoDeployments` it controls
 - A status overview of all resources created by the operator (for an `ArangoDeployment`)
 - Run the arangoinspector on deployments
 - Instructions for upgrading deployments to newer versions